 Add in the cost of legal fees, estate agents charges, stamp duty etc. and it’s no surprise that many people chose to skimp and save when it comes to paying for a house survey.

 A recent survey by the Royal Institute of Chartered Surveyors revealed that the average cost to repair hidden problems is a whopping £5750.

 Young first-time buyers are those most at risk, the very same people who take an average of 6 years to save money for the deposit, according to Hamptons International.

-On this page, we’ll explain the five different types of survey and also how much each one costs.
+On this page, we’ll explain the five different types of survey and also how much each house survey costs.

 The 5 Different Types of Survey Explained

 Below you’ll find the five different types of survey available.